 7. THERE NEEDS TO BE A REASON WHY.
 If you can't explain why you decided to use yellow instead of green or why you decided against using this typeface instead of that one, you'd better start figuring it out.
-Just saying, "it looks better this way," won't sound all that persuasive to a skeptical client.
-There needs to be well-thought-out reasons for your design decisions, and you need to be able to explain how your decision is in the client's best interests.
+Just saying, "it looks better this way," won't persuade a skeptical client.
+There needs to be well-thought-out, strategic reasons for your design decisions, and you need to be able to explain how your decision is in the client's best interests.

 8. FORM FOLLOWS FUNCTION.
-Okay, so you already learned this little maxim in school, but I'll bet it didn't fully sink in.
+You already learned this little maxim in school, but I'll bet it didn't fully sink in.
 And the instructor who told you about it most likely didn't say it with heartfelt conviction.
-It's true, though — the reason you're hired to design anything has almost nothing to do with you getting to express yourself and make cool stuff.
-Instead, making things cool or beautiful are simply strategies designers use to create solutions that solve problems.
+It's true, though — the reason you're hired to design anything has little to do with you getting to express yourself and make cool stuff.
 Putting it another way, if the brochure you're working on is meant to sell widgets, the success of that brochure will be determined by how well those widgets sell — not by the number of design awards it accumulates.

 10. YOUR DESIGN INSTRUCTOR MIGHT HAVE BEEN WRONG.
 What?
 No way, you say.
-He knew everything and was a design god, wasn't he?
+He knew everything and was a design genius, wasn't he?
 Maybe and maybe not.
 Think about it for a minute.
-Was your instructor a working design professional, or was he a professional teacher who taught design?
-Did your instructor spend more time in academia wrestling with university politics, or did she spend most of her time wrestling with clients in the business world.
-I'm not saying to forget what you learned in design school — I'm just suggesting that you need to be skeptical and keep an open mind.
+Was your instructor a working design professional, or a professional teacher who taught design?
+Did your instructor spend more time wrestling with university politics or actual clients in the business world?
+I'm not saying to forget what you learned in design school — I'm just saying the business world operates under different rules than school.